Quickstart

 If you are new to BioCypher and would like a step-by-step introduction to the package, please follow the tutorial.

-The host module adapter
+The input adapter

-BioCypher follows a modular approach to data inputs; to create a knowledge graph, we use at least one adapter module that provides a data stream to build the graph from.
-Examples for current adapters can be found on the GitHub project adapter view.
-Adapters can ingest data from many different input sources, including Python modules as in the CROssBAR adapter (which uses the OmniPath backend software, PyPath, for downloading and caching data), advanced file management formats such as Parquet as in the Open Targets adapter, or simple CSV files as in the Dependency Map adapter.
+Adapters can ingest data from many different input formats, including Python modules as in the CROssBAR adapter (which uses the OmniPath backend software, PyPath, for downloading and caching data), advanced file management formats such as Parquet as in the Open Targets adapter, or simple CSV files as in the Dependency Map adapter.

 The main function of the adapter is to pass data into BioCypher, usually as some form of iterable (commonly a list or generator of items).
 As a minimal example, we load a list of proteins with identifiers, trivial names, and molecular masses from a (fictional) CSV:

-# read into data frame
+# read data into df

 with open("file.csv", "r") as f: